Signynt/signynts-darkroom-script/README.md

 2. Put all the images you would like to process into a folder called `input`
 3. Open the repository in the terminal (Example: `cd Documents/Github/signynts-darkroom-script`)
 4. Run the script by running `python signynts-darkroom-script.py`.
 You will see the progress of the script begin.
-5. Done!
-Your output files will be put in a folder called `output`
+5. Your output files will be put in a folder called `output`.
+Remove the dust by opening the image in Affinity Photo and running the macro called `Remove Dust`
+6. Done!
+You can apply any further edits you want to your image (`Filters > Autolevel` always gives me great results), and save it!

 > If you have any issues please make sure the script works with the [Example.tif](https://github.com/Signynt/signynts-darkroom-shortcut/releases/download/v1.1/Example.tif) file before opening an issue.